skip to Main Content

 • Providing business documentation

-• Verification of company legitimacy
+• Undergoing verification of company legitimacy

 4. Corporate Bank Account

-A corporate bank account is required for:
+Furthermore, a corporate bank account is required for official financial transactions.

 • International transactions